nasahmedbd/nagios_core_4.4.9/README.md

 3. Resolve your problems NSClient++ can take action either on its own monitoring or remotely from a central server and act on what happens and resolve issues.

 [NSClient++ Download](http://nsclient.com/download/)

+# Verifying Your Configuration
+Every time you modify your configuration files, you should run a sanity check on them.
+It is important to do this before you (re)start Nagios Core, since it will shut down if your configuration contains errors.

+In order to verify your configuration, run Nagios Core binary with the -v command line option like so:

+/usr/local/nagios/bin/nagios -v /usr/local/nagios/etc/nagios.cfg